blogs.sanpreetsingh.com

 And sometimes the relationship is not lacking care at all.
 It is lacking emotional ease.

-This is why the topic matters.
+This is why the issue matters.
 Pressure changes the meaning of closeness.
 It turns something that should feel mutual into something that feels loaded.
 Once that happens, the relationship can begin to carry more anxiety than comfort.

 What Does It Actually Mean When Intimacy Feels Like Pressure?